fsfe/reuse-docs/spec.md

 Each `[[annotations]]` table represents an association of Copyright and Licensing Information to zero or more Covered Files.
 It has the following keys:

 - `path` (REQUIRED), a string or list of strings representing paths.
+A path MUST use forward slashes as path separators.
 A path SHOULD resolve to one or more Covered Files relative to the `REUSE.toml` file's directory.
 A path MAY use globbing to match several Covered Files in a single expression.
 These are the globbing and matching rules:

-  - `*` matches everything except slashes.
+  - `*` matches everything except forward slashes (i.e. path separators).

-  - `**` matches everything including slashes.
+  - `**` matches everything including forward slashes (i.e. path separators).

   - `?` matches any single character except a slash.